Apple Intelligence: Notifications

-Visual Intelligence
+Visual intelligence

-On the iPhone 16, 16 Plus, 16 Pro, and 16 Pro Max or later, users are able to hold down the Camera Control button and take a picture of an item to then either send to ChatGPT or search with Google.
-The image taken is not stored on-device, and Apple claims they do not have access to the image either.
+On the iPhone 16, 16 Plus, 16 Pro, and 16 Pro Max, or later, users are able to hold down the Camera Control button and take a picture of an item to then either send to ChatGPT or search with Google.
+The image taken is not stored on-device, and Apple says they do not have access to the image either.
 This is meant to allow people to learn more about items faster.
-This feature was also made available on the iPhone 15 Pro, iPhone 15 Pro Max, iPhone 16e, and later, starting with iOS 18.4 via the action button or in the Control Center.
+This feature was also made available on the iPhone 15 Pro, iPhone 15 Pro Max, iPhone 16e, and later devices, starting with iOS 18.4, via the action button or in the Control Center.
+It was also introduced to compatible iPads, Macs, and Apple Vision Pros in late 2026.